 When one party transfers the ownership of real property to another party, that transfer is usually an ATI.
 Therefore, with some limited exceptions, most real property transfers are considered ATI’s.
 The limited exceptions are determined by state law and are listed at S.C.
 Code Ann. §12-37-3150 (1976, as amended).
 See Web Link below.

 What does this mean?

-- Most real property that is purchased or otherwise transferred during 2015 will be reassessed for 2016 at full fair market value, without the 15% Cap.
+- Most real property that is purchased or otherwise transferred during this year will be reassessed for next year at full fair market value, without the 15% Cap.

 - Real property that is purchased or otherwise acquired in the future, with some limited exceptions, will be assessed at full fair market value in the tax year following the purchase or acquisition.

 If you are an owner of a property whereby the market value and/or the taxable value has increased by more than $1000 as a result of an the ATI or the classification of the property has changed as a result of the ATI, Anderson County will mail you a Notice of Classification, Appraisal & Assessment of Real Estate showing the ATI value with the reason for change being “Assessable Transfer of Interest”, as required by State Law.
 Any other increase of $1000 or more in a real property’s total market or taxable value or the change in classification causing an increased assessment will generate an assessment notice from our office.

 Questions may be directed to the Anderson County Assessor’s Office at (864) 260-4028.

 FOR MORE INFORMATION ON ACT 388 AND WHAT IS AND WHAT IS NOT DETERMINED TO BE AN ATI, YOU MAY VISIT: http://www.scstatehouse.net/code/t12c037.htm (Section 12-37-3150)